- About JCC Menu

 Transfer into the Program

 Students wishing to transfer from another nursing program to Jefferson’s nursing program must complete all pre-requisites, complete the application process, and be accepted into the program.
 Transfer students must provide the Nursing Department Chairperson, course syllabi of successfully completed (“C” or better) nursing courses.
-Each syllabi must indicate course hours, contact hours, clinical hours, and laboratory hours.
+Each syllabus must indicate course hours, contact hours, clinical hours, and laboratory hours.
 The Chairperson will review each course and confer with appropriate Nursing faculty to ensure the student has met the equivalent course in the JCC nursing curriculum.
 If a student is lacking in a particular area, every effort will be made to accommodate the student’s need.

 Medication Calculation Competency